 IPSC Supports Exhibitors at the Iowa State Fair

-The Iowa Purebred Swine Council provides nearly $11,000 in premiums to youth swine exhibitors.
+The Iowa Purebred Swine Council provides more than $60,000 in premiums to youth swine exhibitors.
 The IPSC provides additional premiums to 4-H and FFA swine exhibitors to encourage youth to show purebreds at the Iowa State Fair.
-The award money, which is funded through the Pork Checkoff program, is in addition to the premiums provided by the Iowa State Fair and is distributed in both the Market Hog and Derby Shows.
+The award money, which is funded through the Pork Checkoff program and the IPSC’s Verified Iowa Purebred program, is in addition to the premiums provided by the Iowa State Fair and is distributed in both the Market Hog and Derby Shows.

 IPSC Supports Iowa Foundation for Agricultural Advancement

 Every year, the Iowa Purebred Swine Council supports the Iowa Foundation for Agricultural Advancement (IFAA) by funding two $1,500 scholarships, awarded to outstanding youth involved in the swine industry.
 IFAA is a nonprofit organization comprised of livestock enthusiasts dedicated to encouraging 4-H and FFA members to pursue ag-related careers.
 IFAA is responsible for the annual Iowa State Fair Sale of Champions and scholarship program.

 Congratulations to our 2020 scholarship winners!